Does marijuana cause lung cancer? Doctors call for more research

 “I said to myself, ‘wait a minute, here’s another person in his 40s who never touched a cigarette and the cancer is all over the place,” Flores told NBC News.
 “It’s so bad I can’t even operate.’”

-Flores acknowledges there isn’t scientific proof that smoking cannabis causes lung cancer.
+Flores first raised his concerns about harms from smoking marijuana in SurvivorNet, an online community for cancer patients and experts.
+He acknowledges there isn’t scientific proof that smoking cannabis causes lung cancer.
 But he worries that the combination of widespread legalization and marketing of marijuana’s potential health benefits are contributing to the belief that cannabis is an entirely benign drug.
 In fact, a nationally representative survey of U.S. adults published last summer found that nearly a third thought that smoking or vaping weed could protect a person’s health.

 Many Americans held a similar view of tobacco before evidence accumulated showing that cigarette smoking could cause lung cancer, said pulmonologist Dr. Panagis Galiatsatos, a critical care instructor at Johns Hopkins School of Medicine and director of the tobacco treatment clinic at Johns Hopkins Medicine.